Tech Brief: SD-WAN for Home Offices

 - per-packet prioritization providing dual-ended QOS with the ability to deliver asymmetrically across all available paths

-- augment security protection with cloud services (for instance Zscaler, Palo Alto Prisma, and iboss)
+- augment security protection with cloud services (for instance Citrix Secure Internet Access, Zscaler, or Palo Alto Prisma)

-- by utilizing higher-end appliance unlock more on-premises Virtual Network Function (VNF) options (for instance Palo Alto, Checkpoint) with simple integration with industry-leading security vendors
+- utilize higher-end SD-WAN Advanced Edition appliances to unlock an integrated security stack or leverage third-party firewalls (for instance Palo Alto, Checkpoint) as Virtual Network Function (VNF) with simple integration with industry-leading security vendors

-- serve as a DHCP Server to allocate, and fix IP address for LAN devices based on MAC address
+- serve as a DHCP Server to allocate or fix IP address for LAN devices

 - enable usage of LTE-based WAN with standby (last resort, and on-demand) functionality to further increase network reliability across wireless transports